emmalexandria/hugo-blog/content/posts/rust-nice-bits/index.md

 With a very simple change, we can now track additional context alongside our error value, and succintly handle any errors that arise from the `remove_file` call.

 # Conclusion
-I'm not sure how convincing I have been in this blog post, but I hope I've said enough to convince you to give Rust a try.
+I'm not sure how convincing I have been in this blog post, but I hope I've said enough to get you to give Rust a try.
 Typically, Rust evangelists tend to hide the slightly more complicated parts of the language (a few of which have been displayed here) to avoid scaring people off.
 I disagree with this approach.
 Rust's biggest strengths lie in its scariest looking parts, and programmers aren't babies. `Box<dyn std::error::Error>` or `fn fmt(&self, f: &mut std::fmt::Formatter<'_>) -> Result<(), std::fmt::Error>` might look scary, especially if you aren't familiar with any low level programming.
 I think you should give Rust a try anyway.
-It's shockingly easy to learn, and I think you might agree with some of my favourite things about it.
+Rust frontloads the hard parts, and beats your ass repeatedly, but from there the difficulty remains fairly constant regardless of the complexity of what you're doing.
+Languages like Javascript and Python put off introducing complexity for as long as possible at great expense, and become extremely difficult to work with.

 To steal a great diagram from [No Boilerplate](https://www.youtube.com/watch?v=2hXNd6x9sZs):

 {{<simg src="rustvjs.png" caption="Difficulty curves">}}